 - You cannot lie to a radiologist because he can see through you.

 - Teddy bears don’t need to eat because they are already stuffed.

 4. Compounded Puns

-- Don’t take the kids to an orchestra concert, too much sax and violins there.
+- Don’t take the kids to an orchestra concert, too many sax and violins there.
 Take them mini-golfing instead, it is more hole-some.

 - It’s hard to joke around with pediatricians as they easily get annoyed.
-They have very little patients.
+They have very little patience.
 You’ll get more laughs hanging out with surgeons as they always leave you in stitches.

 5. Recursive Puns

 In this category, the listener must have prior knowledge or understanding of the background of the subject for a pun or the element of the first part of the statement.
 Examples:

 - 19th-century Irish playwright and poet Oscar Wilde once commented: “Immanuel doesn’t pun, he Kant”.
 This is, of course, a wordplay on the name of the renowned 18th-century German philosopher.
 But if you do not know who Immanuel Kant was, you won’t get the joke.

 - Another great (and more recent) example is when fans of the Star Wars movie franchise named May 4 “Star Wars Day” because of the pun “May the Fourth be with you”.

 This is, of course, a wordplay on the popular byline of the franchise “May the force be with you”.
 But unless you’ve been hiding under a rock in the past few decades and have no idea about the context of the popular movie line, you won’t appreciate the humor.